How To Build a World-Class Free Trial Landing Page

 Registration options with Appcue include:

-• Create an account using your work email, full name, and password (that must be at least eight characters).
+• Create an account using your work email, full name, password (at least eight characters), and your role at the company.

 • Or SSO with Google for work.

 Smartlook provides session recording and behavior analytics tools.
-The “Create free account” button on the company’s homepage takes you to its account registration page to get started with a 10-day free trial with all the premier features.
+The Try it Free button on the company’s homepage takes you to its account registration page to get started with a 30-day free trial with all the premium features.

 Smartlook's Free Trial Registration

-Here’s what the free trial landing page looks like:
+Here’s what the Pro Plan Trail free registration page looks like:

 But here is where the landing page gets exciting and differs from other examples in our list.